AbdelkaderGailany/developer_task/README.md

 This repository is for developer task

-This repository based on php laravel project.
+This repository is based on the PHP Laravel project.

-Please make sure you have .env file with mysql configuration
+make sure you have a .env file with mysql configuration

+the project has a .env.example file with MySQL configuration, make sure you have a copy of it

-Please make sure you have the following configuration
+make sure you have the following configuration

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1